Amber Portwood’s Fiancé Matt Baier Stars In ‘Teen Mom OG’ Special

 “I’m so proud of Amber’s business and, more importantly, how far she’s come as a person.
 When she sets her mind to something, she exceeds everyone’s expectations,” he added of his fiancee.

-While Matt Baier and Amber Portwood have reportedly invited all of their Teen Mom OG co-stars, including Catelynn Lowell, Maci Bookout and Farrah Abraham, to their upcoming wedding, Abraham has already made it clear that she is not on board with attending the event.
+While Matt Baier and Amber Portwood have reportedly invited all of their Teen Mom OG co-stars, including Catelynn Lowell, Maci Bookout, and Farrah Abraham, to their upcoming wedding, Abraham has already made it clear that she is not on board with attending the event.

 [Featured Image by Rich Polk/Getty Images]